Shonacw/Conversation_Analysis_Project/README.md

 # Discussion Trees: Visualising Conversation Structure and Topic Evolution
-This part of the project investigates how we can best visualise the evolution of ideas and nature/flow of conversation from a given podcast transcript.
-The output graphic will represent a visual snapshot of the conversation, providing a viewer immediate insight to the extent to which different topics were discussed.
-It will make key themes and points discussed accessible, highlighting which points need to be built out and which have yet to be explored all at just a glance.
+This part of the project investigates how one can best visualise the evolution of ideas and nature/flow of conversation from a given podcast transcript.
+The output graphic will act as a visual snapshot of the conversation, providing a viewer with insight into the extent to which different topics were discussed.
+The goal is to make key themes and points discussed immediately accessible, highlighting which discussion points need to be built out and which have yet to be explored all at just a glance.

-Topic Exploration using trajectory through topic space.
+Questions to answer

-In this MSci project The goal is to extract information about conversations by plotting the investigating topic evolution what key topics were revisited during the conversation? are there a set of common trajectories similar- conversations will take
+- Which key topics were revisited during the conversation?
+- What was the variation in Dialog Act usage over the course of the conversation (segment-wise), and what does this tell us about the nature/ flow of the conversation?
+- How do we quantify the efficiency of a conversation?
+(Mostly relevant when analysing business meeting transcripts)
+- From the conversation visualisations can we detect a set of common trajectories taken by conversations of simialr styles?

 ## Notes on, and examples of, Visualisation methods attempted so far...